 — Proverbs 9:10

-Many times we have a problem with the idea of fearing God, but what if we thought of fearing God as being synonymous with faith.
+We often have a problem with the idea of fearing God, but what if we thought of fearing God as being synonymous with faith.
 The Hebrew word for fear is rooted in the word meaning to see.
 What if we understood how genuinely remarkable, majestic, powerful, capable, full of wisdom, glory, and grace He truly is.
-There were folks in the Bible who did and were so awestruck with wonder that they fell on their faces before Him.
+There were folks in the Bible who did and were so amazed that they fell on their faces before Him.

 After these things I looked, and behold, a great multitude which no one could number, of all nations, tribes, peoples, and tongues, standing before the throne and before the Lamb, clothed with white robes, with palm branches in their hands, and crying out with a loud voice, saying, “Salvation belongs to our God who sits on the throne, and to the Lamb!”
 All the angels stood around the throne and the elders and the four living creatures, and fell on their faces before the throne and worshiped God, saying: